koreanlike/devart-template/project_posts/2014-03-07-Previous-Voicing-Type.md

 ## And..
 First Version of Voicing Type
-![Voicing Type Application](../project_images/VoicingType-000.png?raw=true "Voicing Type Application") A series of different type mofidication algorithms was tested, and I could choose an algorithm to develop Voicing Type further.
+![Voicing Type Application](../project_images/VoicingType-000.png?raw=true "Voicing Type Application") A series of different type modification algorithms was tested, and I could choose an algorithm to develop Voicing Type further.
 GUI has been designed and developed to make users be able to interact with the application, though I believe GUI was not sufficient enough, and finally Voicing Type was operable.

 ## Voicing Type in Action